 Edwin Chen is a data scientist, and in 2012, he published the results of some clever sleuthing he’s done by looking at people’s tweets.

 After sampling geotagged tweets containing the words “soda,” “pop,” or “coke” — and ensuring the latter was not specifically about the Coke brand — he presents us with this map, where nearby tweets have been aggregated for a cleaner presentation:

 As we can see, it’s rather similar to the above map — the coasts say soda, the midwest (except for bits of Wisconsin and Illinois) says pop, and the south still calls everything a coke.

-I conducted my own rather informal survey as well — Mrs. FF, who is originally from northern California, tends to say either “soda” or “soft drink.”
-Yours truly, originally from the Finger Lakes Region of New York, says “soda.”
-Had I been born and raised another 90 miles to the west, say in Buffalo — the maps indicate that I would most likely say “pop” instead.
+Another person originally from the Finger Lakes region of upstate New York says “soda.”
+Had he been born and raised another 90 miles to the west, say in Buffalo — the maps indicate that he would most likely say “pop” instead.
 The dividing lines can be that close.

-So in short, if you aren’t native to your current residence and want to fit in: say “soda” on the coasts, “pop” in the midwest, and “coke” in the south — or just listen to whatever everyone else around you says and do that.
+So in short, if you’re on vacation or are otherwise not native to your current residence and want to fit in: say “soda” on the coasts, “pop” in the midwest, and “coke” in the south — or just listen to whatever everyone else around you says and follow along.